pluma/assimilate/README.md

 ### DEFAULT

+Copies the values of all properties of the source to the target, except for inherited properties.

+### PROPER

+Defines all of the source's own properties on the target object using the source's property descriptors.

+This can be used to copy the source's getters and setters rather than their current values.

+### INHERITED

-Copies the value of the source's property to the target's property.
+Copies the values of all properties of the source to the target, including inherited properties.

 ### DEEP

-If the target's property already exists and is not inherited from the target's prototype, and both properties' values are objects, the objects will be merged recursively.
-Otherwise, the target's property will be overwritten.
+Copies the values of all properties of the source to the target, except for inherited properties.
+If the property already exists and both values are objects, the object's properties will be merged recursively.

 ### STRICT

-If the value of the source's property is not `undefined`, its value is copied to the target's property.
+Copies the values of all properties of the source to the target, except for inherited properties.
+If the source property's value is `undefined`, it will be skipped.

 ### FALLBACK

-If the value of the target's property is `undefined` or the property does not exist, it will be overwritten with the value of the source's property.
+Copies the values of all properties of the source that do not already exist or are set to `undefined` on the target, except inherited properties.

-This is useful for merging a configuration object with its defaults.
+This can be useful for merging a configuration object with its defaults.

 # License